mkamran67/mkamran67/README.md

   I'm Muhammad Kamran, I'm a Full Stack Developer in the Bay Area.

- 🔭 I’m currently working with Electron and Typescript and learning about Postgres. ⌨️
+ 🔭 I’m currently working with Electron, Typescript and PostgresSQL. ⌨️

  📫 You can reach me here ↣ me@mkamran.us